huzaifanaeem909/smart-route-planner/README.md

-# Route Optimization and Fuel Cost API
+# Smart Route Planner API

 ## Overview
 This Django application provides an API designed to calculate and display: